mramalingam2203/gpu-ode/README.md

 ## Status
-Refactored the COLNEW library from F77 to F90
+-- Refactored the COLNEW library from F77 to F90
+-- Modularized COLNEW library